jacopoMauro/dm874/final_project_guidelines.md

 2 - Preliminaries.
 Give a brief overview of the background knowledge needed to understand your report.
-Provide references to what you have used and report the main concepts that your work is based on.
+Provide references to what you have used.

 3 - Technical Description.
 Here you explain the technical work you have carried out.
+You should present the overall view of your microservice architecture.
 You may include code snippets where relevant, and refer to source code in the project files.
 Try to explain the development choices you did taking into account important properties such as deployability, availability, reusability, security, modifiability,